What Googlers and Researchers Want You to Know About Productivity

 As different things work for different people, it’s up to every single one of us to find out when we’re at the peak of productivity and use this time efficiently.

-It is terrifyingly easy to be lead off the track and be dragged into the cycle of reactive behaviour, interruptive meetings, and misguided work.
+It is terrifyingly easy to be lead off the track and be dragged into the cycle of reactive behavior, interruptive meetings, and misguided work.
 Maybe the thousands of articles and guides on time management aren’t so out of place after all, and we all need a frequent reminder to take our time into our own hands.

 Perhaps it is time you also write your busy-bee colleagues a letter, suggesting they get their noses off the computer screens, and take 15 minutes to reflect on their daily time use.